astambi/University-System/README.md

   Administrators can review eligible candidates for a diploma (per curriculum).
 To be considered as eligible for a diploma students, should successfully pass all courses, included in the respective curriculum (i.e. students should have all required course certificates).
 Administrators can issue curriculum diplomas, as well as revoke existing diplomas.
 Should a curriculum change and become more demanding (e.g. include more courses), the previously issued diplomas will remain valid unless an Administrator revokes the diplomas.

 - Creating / Deleting Roles & Adding / Removing Users to existing roles (Administrators only):
   Roles can be created by users in Administrator role only.
 Administrators can add and remove roles, as well as add and remove registered users to existing roles.
-Pre-defined roles: Administrator, Trainer, BlogAuthor.
+Pre-defined roles: Administrator, Trainer, Blogger.

 - Uploading / Deleting Course Resources (Trainers only):
   Course resources can be uploaded by logged in users in Trainer role only and only for the courses they train.
 Trainers can delete uploaded resources from their own trainings.